|

 pervasive, deadly, distorting, relentless.

-the mission statement of the William Winter
+I relate the metaphor to the mission of the William Winter

 Institute for Racial Reconciliation which